tdsimao/GODProcessors/README.md

 ```

-  -  preprocess: anArray
+  -  preprocess: anArray (must be better defined)
-    - to be defined
     - receives an Array of tokens
-    -
+    - optional
       - may remove common words
       - capitalize tokens
       - may do stemming and lemmatization
 ```Smalltalk
 preprocess: anArray
   |anArray|